There's a great arts scene waiting to be discovered in Tunisia. This is what makes the International Festival of Sousse so memorable.

 The diversity of Tunisian culture and history is celebrated at the International Festival of Sousse, and for a country nestled among the African giants of Libya and Algeria, Tunisia’s history sure is an impressive one.
 Before gaining independence in 1956, Tunisia changed hands many times over the course of history, with the Romans, Ottomans and the French being in charge of the country, not to mention the Galactic Empire.
 That’s right, Star Wars fans - scenes involving Tatooine, Luke Skywalker’s home planet, were filmed in Tunisia, with set locations not being too far away from Sousse.

-The International Festival of Sousse serves to add even more to the mix, and this year marked the 47th edition of the festival.
-Tunisian musicians and artists dominated the lineup at the festival, and performers from neighbouring countries as well as Romania, Italy, Belgium, Syria and Lebanon brought their artistic stylings into the mix, while Russia sent over its prized Symphonic Orchestra.
+The International Festival of Sousse serves to add even more to the mix.
+Recently, Tunisian musicians and artists dominated the lineup at the festival, and performers from neighbouring countries as well as Romania, Italy, Belgium, Syria and Lebanon brought their artistic stylings into the mix, while Russia sent over its prized Symphonic Orchestra.
 Music isn’t the only focus of the festival though, with screenings of feature films and animations also happening all across the city.